phetsims/phet-info/doc/tier-1-description-quickstart-guide.md

 - Accessible help text for interactive objects
 - A screen summary for each screen (overview, current details, and hints)
 - Descriptions for non-interactive visual content
+- Accessible responses (alerts) for important events or changes in the simulation

 Implementing Tier 1 significantly improves a simulation’s accessibility.
 This guide outlines the process and introduces the fundamental options and tools for the implementation.
 Refer to the source code documentation for more detailed